Damelin

-Damelin is a private college founded by Benjamin Damelin in 1943.
-Damelin has 17 campuses in South Africa and is owned by Educor (the Education Investment Corporation Limited) group.
+Damelin is a private college founded in 1943 by Benjamin Damelin.
+It has 6 campuses in South Africa and is owned by Educor (the Education Investment Corporation Limited) group.
 Damelin offers degrees, diplomas and other higher qualifications, but is considered a college instead of a university due to the regulations for tertiary institutions in South Africa.
 Damelin is the oldest and most profitable education subsidiary owned by Educor.
 By November 2012, over one million students had graduated from Damelin.

 Educor is a wholly owned division of A1 Capital, owned by Leo Chetty.
 It is one of the largest education service providers in Africa.

 History

 In 1943, Benjamin Damelin established Damelin as a "cramming college for white students".
 In 1951, Johann Brummer joined Damelin as a teacher, in 1952, becoming a partner and serving as Educor's Executive chairman until his resignation in 1998.
 One of the key aspects in the development of the Damelin name was initiated in 1952 when Brummer started developing materials for long-distance learning, which later became the Damelin Correspondence College in 1955.